 - Use a pastry brush to brush the remaining milk over the top of the dough.
 Sprinkle the parmesan all over the top.

-- Bake for around 25-30 minutes until the top is dark golden and it sounds hollow when you tap it.
+- Bake for around 15 minutes until slightly golden on top.
 This is best served warm.
 Just tear the wedges apart.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.